caser789/justhttp/README.md

   in production.
   `go tool pprof --alloc_objects your-program mem.pprof` usually gives better insights for optimization than `go tool pprof your-program cpu.pprof`.
+* Avoid conversion between []byte and string, since this may result in memory allocation+copy.
+Fasthttp API provides functions for both []byte and string - use these functions instead of converting manually between []byte and string.